addr2data/aws-certification-prep/exercises/ex-004_GettingStartedCloudFormation.rst

 -----------------
 Use the following awscli command to validate the structure of the template file.

-NOTE: the template-body paramater expects a URL, so the **'file://'** prefix is necessary
+Note: the template-body paramater expects a URL, so the **'file://'** prefix is necessary

 .. code-block::